Africa Continent Map

 There are a variety of houses all around Uganda, and these are just some examples of them.
 Check back to the Most Useful section at the top for the most important tips and tricks.

 Tanzania has trekker coverage and doesn’t have a vehicle.
+You may occasionally see their shadow, but you are clearly places where cars cant go.
 There also is really limited coverage.
 You can see those examples below.

 This is Mount Kilimanjaro.
 There are a few surrounding areas (Pictured above) that have official coverage.
 All locations will have Kilimanjaro in the background.
 Only the areas circled in red have official coverage.
 The other circles are photospheres!